mohit853/Real-Word-Docker-Examples/README.md

-This repo application has frontend , backend and db
+# Multi-Tier Containerized Application

+This repository contains a complete application stack with a frontend, backend, and database.

+## Tasks

-Task 1 : Containerize frontend appplication written in Go , this listens on 80port Task 2:  Containerize backend application written in Java
+- **Task 1**: Containerize the frontend application written in Go, which listens on port 80.
+- **Task 2**: Containerize the backend application written in Java.

+## Upcoming

+- **Task 3**: Containerize the database service and connect it with the backend.